Karabo-Mathibela/Gift-of-the-Givers-Management-Web-App-ASP.NET-Core-MVC-/README.md

 The application highlights the following ASP.NET Core and C# concepts:

-* MVC Architecture: Clear separation between Models (data), Views (UI), and Controllers (business logic).
+* Clear separation between Models (data), Views (UI), and Controllers (business logic).

-* Strongly Typed Views (@model): Efficient and type-safe data passing from Controller to View.
+* Efficient and type-safe data passing from Controller to View.

-* Raw Razor Syntax: Demonstrates form data binding using raw HTML inputs (<input name="Property">) rather than Tag Helpers, focusing on core HTTP request principles.
+* Demonstrates form data binding using raw HTML inputs (<input name="Property">) rather than Tag Helpers, focusing on core HTTP request principles.

-* Transient Data Flow (ViewBag/TempData): Using ViewBag for same-request status messages (success/failure) and TempData for Post-Redirect-Get (PRG) pattern (e.g., confirmation after updating a record).
+* Using ViewBag for same-request status messages (success/failure) and TempData for Post-Redirect-Get (PRG) pattern (e.g., confirmation after updating a record).

-* Data Persistence (EF Core): Uses Entity Framework Core to interact with a local SQL Server database for persistent storage of inventory or user records.
+* Uses Entity Framework Core to interact with a local SQL Server database for persistent storage of inventory or user records.

-* Iteration and Aggregation: Uses the C# @foreach loop and Razor code blocks (@{ }) for displaying lists and calculating totals (e.g., total stock value).
+* Uses the C# @foreach loop and Razor code blocks (@{ }) for displaying lists and calculating totals (e.g., total stock value).

 # Getting Started